DENTISTRY- A Complete Timeline

-- In 1955, Michael Buonocore describes the acid etch technique, a simple method of increasing the adhesion of acrylic fillings to enamel.
+- In 1955, Michael Buonocore describes the acid etch technique.
+It’s a simple method of increasing the adhesion of acrylic fillings to enamel.

-- In 1953, the first commercially successful water-driven turbine drill, developed by American dentist Robert Nelson, led the way to the high-speed dental drill.
-The Borden air-turbine drill, introduced in 1957 and today used universally, reaches speeds of up to 400,000 revolutions per minute and allows for greater accuracy and control by the dentist and greater comfort of the patient.
+- In 1953, the first commercially successful water-driven turbine drill was developed by American dentist Robert Nelson.
+It led the way to the high-speed dental drill.
+The Borden air-turbine drill, introduced in 1957 and today used universally, reaches speeds of up to 400,000 revolutions per minute.
+It allows for greater accuracy and control by the dentist and also greater comfort of the patient.

 - In 1962, Rafael Bowen develops Bis-GMA, the thermoset resin complex used in most modern composite resin restorative materials.